Polyakov's formulation of $2d$ bosonic string theory: Introduction

 \subsubsection{Acknowledgements:}

-C.G. is partially funded by grants ANR-13-BS01-0007-01 and ANR-13-JS01-0006.
-R.R. and V.V. are partially funded by grants ANR-JCJC-Liouville.
-We would like to thank A. Bilal, I. Klebanov, F. Rochon, L. Takhtajan for useful conversations.
-We finally wish to thank B. Bluy.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967).
+C.G. was also partially funded by grants ANR-13-BS01-0007-01, R.R. and V.V. are partially funded by the ANR project Liouville (ANR-15-CE40-0013).
+We would like to thank A. Bilal, E. D'Hoker, G. Freixas, I. Klebanov, F. Rochon, L. Takhtajan for useful conversations, and the anonymous referees for their comments and suggestions.